As your situation changes, it may be necessary to modify child support to better suit the child’s needs and the paying parent’s abilities.

 If your circumstances have changed and you need more money to care for your child, or you’re unable to keep up with your current payments, it may be necessary to modify the child support order.
 You can recalculate your new monthly payments and file the appropriate forms with the court or the Department of Social Services.

 For years, the attorneys at Turner Family Law have stood by individuals and families going through the divorce, separation, or parentage process.
-J. Michael Turner, Jr. deeply cares about the well-being of his clients and helping them develop a balanced solution to their legal matters.
+Get in touch with his team today by calling 864-778-2734 to schedule a no-obligation consultation.